Don't have your operating system installed yet?

 7 / Cloudlinux 7 / RHEL 7

-New installations on CentOS, CloudLinux, or RHEL 5 not supported.
+New installations on older versions of CentOS, CloudLinux, or RHEL 5 are not supported.

 PARTITIONING - The following partitions are recommended prior to installing cPanel: